tezedge/tezos-dissector/README.md

 $ source ~/.cargo/env
 ```

-The plugin was tested on Wireshark 3.0 (Ubuntu 19.10) and Wireshark 3.2 (Ubuntu 20.04), it might work on older versions, but it is not tested.
-Also, it should work on newer versions, but it also not tested.

-Optionally add wireshark repository:
+Minimal required version of wireshark is 3.0.
+If on your ubuntu the version of wireshark is lower add wireshark repository:

 ```
 $ sudo apt install software-properties-common